Germanwings Flight 9525: Lubitz family response

 The Lubitz family held a press conference on 24 March 2017, two years to the day after the crash.
 Lubitz's father, Günter Lubitz, said the family did not accept the official investigative findings that Andreas Lubitz deliberately caused the crash or that he had been depressed at the time.
 Aviation journalist Tim van Beveren published a report which asserted that Lubitz could have fallen unconscious, that the cockpit door lock had malfunctioned on previous flights, and that potentially dangerous turbulence had been reported in the area on the day of the crash.
 Van Beveren had been commissioned by the family and was present at the press conference.
 The timing of the press conference by Lubitz's father, on the anniversary of the crash, was criticised by families of the victims, who were holding their own remembrances on that day.

-In popular culture
+Media depictions

 The crash was dramatised in season 16 of the Canadian TV series Mayday in an episode entitled "Murder in the Skies".
 The episode aired on 24 January 2017.